danibromberger/pump-failure-prediction-ml/README.md

-# Pump Failure Prediction Project
+# Water Pump Failure Prediction Project

 This is the codebase for the paper titled *"INTERPRETABLE MACHINE LEARNING IN INDUSTRIAL WATER PUMP FAILURE PREDICTION: THE ROLE OF SHAPLEY ADDITIVE EXPLANATIONS VALUES AND DATA SAMPLING TECHNIQUES"*, submitted for publication.